 WORK PERMITS

-The MoHRE will now issue 12 different types of work permits, depending on the nature of work and work model an employee is recruited for.
-These work permits include:
+The MOHRE issues 12 types of work permits, depending on the nature of work and work model an employee is recruited for.
+These work permits include the following:

 - A standard permit for bringing overseas workers into the country for employment.